dataesr/bso-publications/doc/bso.md

 ### 2.2.1 Main opening indicators

-Mainly two types of indicators are analysed:
+Mainly two types of indicators are analyzed:

  - The declaration of results and / or scholarly publications after a trial or study is completed. [@goldacre_compliance_2018] showed that a large fraction of trials do not report their results.
 On top of the results declaration rate itself, we look into the results' date of registration, showing how much time has passed between the end of the trial and the actual date when the results are reported.